Zeo666/AllTheRoles/README.md

     <li>Swapper buttons are now hidden if a player is shot in meeting</li>
     <li>Kill buttons that are hidden for those imposters that don't need them are correctly hidden after a meeting</li>
     <li>Arsonist Douse, Bomber Place Bomb, Glitch Hack, Plaguebearer Infect and Shifter shift can be blanked and die on Alert or die touching Pestilence</li>
+    <li>Fixed: Ninja should die to veteran and pestilence</li>
+    <li>Fixed: Ninja should be correctly blanked by the Pursuer</li>
+    <li>Fixed: Ninja button text not being set correctly after an assassination</li>
     <li>Fixed: Witch victim dying before anyone gets voted off causing unintended scenarios</li>
     <li>Fixed: The Bodyguard should now reset properly if they get shifted</li>
     <li>Fixed: Executioner not turing into amnesiac if that setting is selected</li>